rust-lang/rfcs/text/0000-nested-publish.md

 * **`cargo package` &amp; `cargo publish`**
     * Should refuse to publish a package if that package (not its sub-packages) has `publish = "nested"`.
     * Exclude/include rules should, upon finding a sub-package, check if it is `publish = "nested"` and not automatically exclude it.
 Instead, they should treat it like any other subdirectory; in particular, it should be affected by explicitly specified exclude/include rules.
+    * Nested `Cargo.toml`s should be normalized in the same way the root `Cargo.toml` is, if they declare `publish = "nested"`, and not if they do not.
+        * This avoids modifying the publication behavior for existing packages, even if they contain project templates or invoke `cargo` to compile sub-packages to probe the behavior of the compiler.
+        * If the nested `Cargo.toml` has a syntax error such that its `package.publish` value cannot be determined, then if it is depended upon, emit an error; if it is not, emit a warning and do not normalize it.
 * **`crates.io`**
     * Should allow `path` dependencies that were previously prohibited, at least provided that the named package in fact exists in the `.crate` archive file.
 The path must not contain any upward traversal (`../`) or other hazardous or non-portable components.
 * **Build process**
     * Probably some messages will need to be adjusted; currently, `path` dependencies' full paths are always printed in progress messages, but they would be long noise here (`/home/alice/.cargo/registry/src/index.crates.io-6f17d22bba15001f/...`).
 Perhaps progress for sub-packages could look something like “`Compiling foo/macros v0.1.0`”.

+The presence or absence of a `[workspace]` has no effect on the new behavior, just as it has no effect on existing package publication.

 # Drawbacks
 [drawbacks]: #drawbacks